vinayking01/javascript_knowledge/Thapa Technical JAVASCRIPT Code/(27) Execution of Js program.md

 ---

-## 📌 7.
+## 📌 7. 🔄 What is the Event Loop?
+- The Event Loop is the mechanism that lets JavaScript (which is single-threaded) handle asynchronous operations like timers, network requests, and user events without blocking execution by passing it from queues.
+- 👉 The Event Loop is not part of core JavaScript (the language).
+It’s a runtime feature provided by the host environment:

+## 📌 8.
 Starvation Problem in JavaScript

 ### 🔹 What is the Starvation Problem?
 Starvation happens when **low-priority tasks** are never executed because **high-priority tasks** keep running.

 - In JavaScript, **Microtasks (Promises)** have higher priority than **Macrotasks (setTimeout, fetch)**.
 - If Microtasks keep adding more Microtasks, Macrotasks might never execute, causing **starvation**.

 ### 🔹 Example of Starvation